Cellulite Removal Options: What Works, What Doesn’t

 You can also forget about any claims you’ve heard stating that the application of aminophylline and herbal extracts will help treat cellulite-prone areas.
 It won’t.

 “It’s difficult for them to be effective because they have to be absorbed by the skin — and none of them penetrate the skin’s thick outer layer deeply enough to have any impact on the fat underneath.
 Nevertheless, patients can easily spend $100-per-week on cellulite creams,” says LaTrenta.
-A true waste of money.

-So what’s worse than treatments that cost a lot of money but have no effect?
+What’s worse than treatments that cost a lot of money but have no effect?
 How about expensive treatments that don’t work but can actually harm you.

 To this end LaTrenta cautions patients against mesotherapy, which is fairly common in Europe where it’s been used for decades by highly skilled practitioners.
 Bank explains that mesotherapy uses a series of vitamin and plant extract injections to flush out fat cells.
 “Here in the U.S., however, in unskilled hands these injections can cause permanent deformities.
 So avoid it,” warns Bank.